-Information about the software, such as basic operations and parameters, is described in the Instruction Manual (Detailed) in the CD-ROM enclosed with the product.
+Information about the software, such as basic operations and parameters, is described in the FR-A800 Instruction Manual (Detailed) in the CD-ROM enclosed with the product.
+For the details of Ethernet communication, refer to the FR-A800-E Ethernet Function Manual in the enclosed CD-ROM.
 In addition to this manual, please read the manuals in the enclosed CD-ROM carefully.
 Do not use this product until you have a full knowledge of the equipment, safety information and instructions.
 Please forward this Instruction Manual to the end user.